Set your oven rack to the lower third of the oven, preheat oven to 350 F.

 About 20 minutes before the timer goes off, prepare the glaze:

-Heat oil in a medium saucepan.
+Heat oil in a medium saucepan over medium heat.
 Cook onion and garlic in heated olive oil, until onion starts to go translucent.

 Remove ham from oven, allow to sit for a few minutes before slicing and serving.